 Gangotri Glacier Trek – Popular Routes

 There are a few popular routes around Gangotri Glacier, which itself is a culmination of multiple glaciers.
-Pick from the range of trek circuits that include Gangotri Gaumukh Trek, Gangotri Gomukh Tapovan Trek, Gangotri Tapovan Trek.
+Pick from the range of trek circuits that include Gangotri Gaumukh Trek, Gangotri Gomukh Tapovan Trek, Gangotri Tapovan Trek and Gangotri trek difficulty varies with routes.
 From a couple of days to 4-5 days, these treks are absolutely thrilling and a trail to watch out in the Himalayan land.

 Given the popularity based on the difficulty of treks, and awe-inspiring views around, I propose the Gangotri Gaumukh Tapovan Trek.